Woodland birds

 Picus viridis

 It is the largest of the woodpeckers present in the region, also relatively abundant.
 It frequents riverside woods, forests or closed pastures of holm oak, cork oak, oak… Whenever the trees are dense, it denotes its presence by its strident song, similar to the whinnying of a horse.
 Sierra de las Villuercas is an excellent place to observe it.
+Also we can locate it in Hornachos area, surroundings of Don Benito and other forests of the region.

 Garden warbler Sylvia borin